Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 inputs (see `RecipeInput`) and outputs (see `RecipeOutput`), along with other metadata for how the recipe should be crafted -- recipe type, energy cost, base crafting duration, etc.

 `RecipeInput`s are a list of `RecipeInputItem`s plus a `MatchProcedure` -- how the inputs of the recipe should be matched to items in a multiblock/machine when crafting.
-The base ones are:
+The ones provided by Slimefun are:

-- Shaped/Shapeless: Exactly the same as vanilla
+- Fixed: Each item must be in the exact same spot as the recipe.
-- Subset: How the current smeltery, etc. craft
+- Shaped: The positions of each item relative to each other must remain the same, however the recipe as a whole can be shifted around the crafting grid
+  - Example: Placing two planks on any two vertically adjacent slots crafts sticks
+- Shapeless: The recipe can be crafted as long as all inputs -- and **only** those inputs -- are present.
+  - Example: Flint and steel can be crafted with the flint and iron ingot anywhere on the crafting grid.
+- Subset: The recipe can be crafted as long as all inputs are present
+  - Example: Crafting anything in the Slimefun smeltery
-- Shaped-flippable: The recipe can be flipped on the Y-axis
+- Shaped-flippable: Same as shaped, but the recipe can be flipped on the Y-axis
+  - Example: In vanilla minecraft, axes and hoes can be crafted facing the left or right.
-- Shaped-rotatable: The recipe can be rotated (currently only 45deg, 3x3)
+- Shaped-rotatable: Same as shaped, but the recipe can be rotated 45 degrees any number of times
+  - Example (pseudocode): The inputs for an Ancient Rune \[Water\] in the ancient altar

+    ```txt
+    RecipeInput (
+        {
+            SALMON,       MAGIC_LUMP_2, WATER_BUCKET
+            SAND,         BLANK_RUNE,   SAND,
+            WATER_BUCKET, MAGIC_LUMP_2, COD
+        },
+        SHAPED_ROTATABLE_45_3X3
+    )
+    ```

+    would match

+    ```txt
+    SALMON,       MAGIC_LUMP_2, WATER_BUCKET
+    SAND,         BLANK_RUNE,   SAND,
+    WATER_BUCKET, MAGIC_LUMP_2, COD
+    ```

+    ```txt
+    SAND,         SALMON,     MAGIC_LUMP_2
+    WATER_BUCKET, BLANK_RUNE, WATER_BUCKET,
+    MAGIC_LUMP_2, COD,        SAND
+    ```

+    ```txt
+    WATER_BUCKET, SAND,       SALMON
+    MAGIC_LUMP_2, BLANK_RUNE, MAGIC_LUMP_2,
+    COD,          SAND,       WATER_BUCKET
+    ```

+    etc.

 `RecipeInputItem`s describe a single slot of a recipe and determines what items match it.
 There can be a single item that matches (see `RecipeInputSlimefunItem`, `RecipeInputItemStack`), or a list (tag) of items all of which can be used in that slot (see `RecipeInputGroup`, `RecipeInputTag`).

-`RecipeOutput`s are just a list of `RecipeOutputItem`s, all of which are crafted by the recipe.
+`RecipeOutput`s are a list of `RecipeOutputItem`s, all of which are the result of the recipe.

-An `RecipeOutputItem`s controls how an output is generated when the recipe is crafted.
+`RecipeOutputItem`s controls how an output is generated when the recipe is crafted.
 It can be a single item (see `RecipeOutputItemStack`, `RecipeOutputSlimefunItem`), or a group of items each with a certain weight of being output (see `RecipeOutputGroup`).
+To output multiple items, specify multiple `RecipeOutputItem`s in the `RecipeOutput`

 #### Examples (pseudocode)